*You must apply through our Careers Page, https://careers.ntrems.com/jobs

-- Reports immediately to the on-duty supervisor any discrepancies in vehicle or equipment standards that could compromise the unit’s ability to complete a call.
+- Reports immediately to the Lead Paramedic any discrepancies in vehicle or equipment standards that could compromise the unit’s ability to complete a call.

 - Completes all appropriate documentation as outlined in company policy.

-- Reports all problems and unusual occurrences immediately to the on-duty supervisor.
+- Reports all problems and unusual occurrences immediately to the Director of Operations or immediate supervisor.